gayathriuthamaraj/InDel/README.md

 ## What We Are Building

-GigShield is a **parametric income protection engine** designed to be deployed by insurance companies for platform-based gig workers.
+InDel is a **parametric income protection engine** designed to be deployed by insurance companies for platform-based gig workers.

 It is not a standalone consumer app.
 It is B2B infrastructure — a white-label system that insurers can integrate into their product portfolio and distribute through delivery platforms like Swiggy, Zomato, and Blinkit.